CornPrincess/CornPrincess.github.io/_posts/2019-05-13-ARTS-ARTS_Week6.md

 Memory Usage: 39.6 MB

 # Review
-This week [I read a blog How I went from newbie to Software Engineer in 9 months while working full time][1], I am inspired by the author and I want to share some useful suggestion from it.
+This week I read a blog -- [How I went from newbie to Software Engineer in 9 months while working full time][1], I am inspired by the author and I want to share some useful suggestion from it

 ## Some Practical Advice
 **Most of below advice are that I do not possess.
 I have to improve it.**